Experiments with CodeMirror

 Documentation quadrants

-In terms of the four documentation quadrants, CodeMirror 6 has a lot of “how-to” and “reference” material and a system guide that explains the core concepts, but it lacks good tutorials that incrementally introduce concepts and features in a practical way.
+In terms of the four documentation quadrants, CodeMirror 6 has a lot of how-to and reference material and an extensive system guide that explains the core concepts, but it lacks good tutorials that incrementally introduce concepts and features in a practical way.
 This was one of the hardest things for me while learning it, and I hope this article can be a good starting point for anyone interested in using CodeMirror 6 for their projects.

 By the way, I also tried to ask Claude and some other models to write this extension for me, but they all failed to produce a working implementation.
 I think the functional architecture of CodeMirror 6 is not very intuitive for them, and being a niche library with sparse documentation doesn’t help either.